yaozhikai/math-fighter/readme.md

 ## 📜 License

 MIT License — free to fork, adapt, and use for your own math practice or teaching projects.

----

-👉 This version is **simpler, more accurate, and child-friendly**, while still showing off your adaptive difficulty and boxing theme.